SheetJS/sheetjs/demos/function/README.md

 #### Report Generation

-For an existing platform that already generates JSON or CSV or HTML output, it is very easy to embellish output in an Excel-friendly XLSX file.
+For an existing platform that already generates JSON or CSV or HTML output, the library can process the data and generate a new file with embellishments.
 The `XLSX.utils.sheet_add_json` and `XLSX.utils.sheet_add_aoa` functions can add data rows to an existing worksheet: